 How to set up an online event registration flow

-Before you start creating a online event registration form in your favorite event software tool, return to the drawing board and determine the framework of your registration process, by answering the following questions:
+Before you start creating an online event registration form in your favourite event software tool, return to the drawing board and determine the framework of your registration process, by answering the following questions:

 1. Who can register?

 In the event that you invite a closed group, personalised registration is the safest way: only invitees with a personal link or code can register.
 If your event is open to anybody, open registration is your way to go.
 For example when you publish your event on social media: anyone can fill in the registration page to sign in.
 A great solution to generate new leads!

 It’s important to establish the desired number of attendees - and than to calculate the amount of invitees that leads to this number: How many people can attend your event?
 What’s the capacity of the venue and rooms?
 What happens when the maximum is reached?
 And what will you do when not enough people register?
 Unfortunately, experience shows that on average 50% of your invitees will register for free B2B events.
 And even after registrations, 20 to 30% no show is not a bad result.
 This information will help you calculate the ideal number of invitees.
 Are you organising a popular event?
 Then you might think of a waiting list to manage the maximum capacity of the event.

 If you offer your invitee the possibility to bring a guest or colleague, make sure you think the procedure through.
 What details do you need from the guest?
 Will the extra guest receive a separate confirmation with an e-ticket?
 Or will you send this to your invitee?
 Design the process carefully before sending out the invitation: changing the settings afterwards will lead to unnecessary workload!